67

 Take Our Free Symptoms Quiz

-Since fibroids and heart disease share several common risk factors, studies have found that fibroids can be used as a marker for potentially developing cardiovascular issues.²
+Since fibroids and heart disease share several common risk factors, the Journal of Women’s Health has found that fibroids can be used as a marker for potentially developing cardiovascular issues.

 For example, women with fibroids appear to have lower levels of HDL (good cholesterol), which can protect the heart against heart attack and stroke.
 According to the American Heart Association, clogged arteries and low HDL cholesterol are risk factors for heart disease.